Ex-officer Michael Slager to plead guilty after killing unarmed black man

 (CNN)Michael Slager, the former South Carolina police officer who fatally shot a man in the back, intends to plead guilty to one federal charge of excessive use of force as part of a plea agreement, a source with direct knowledge of the plea deal said.

+The charge is a felony and is punishable by up to life in prison.
 Slager is expected to plead guilty Tuesday at 2:30 p.m.
 ET.

 Slager's state murder trial ended in a mistrial in December after a jury failed to reach a verdict.
 The remaining state murder charges will be dismissed as part of this plea agreement, the source said.